JonathanWilbur/punchcardos/README.md

 Punchcard is a hyper-minimal Linux distro that contains just enough pre-compiled code to compile and run C programs for the purposes of bootstrap a trustworthy toolchain.
-Unless you compile from source, you don't really know that there aren't backdoors, unwanted telemetry, malware, etc. in the code you are running.
+Unless you compile from source, you don't really know that there aren't backdoors, unwanted telemetry, malware, etc. in the code you are running, and even if you inspect the source, the compiler, or another tool you use could be inserting malware into its outputs (Supply Chain Attack).

-This repository is meant to provide a minimal set of tools for "bootstrapping" other bigger, more complex tools like the GNU C compiler without using a pre-compiled GNU C compiler and glibc (among many other things).
+This repository is meant to provide a minimal set of tools for "bootstrapping" other bigger, more complex tools like the GNU C compiler without using a pre-compiled GNU C compiler and glibc (among many other things) so that you can have a trustworthy system to build up from.

 ## Namesake